svidmar/Pure_ROR_scripts/README.md

 - CSV and OS standard libraries (included with Python)
 - API key for Pure with read/write rights to the /external-organizations/* endpoint
 - Docker (if relevant)

+## Recommendations

+- Run in a staging/test envriroment before moving to production!
+- Check the results in the csv file, and filter out wrong IDs before writing data back to Pure

 ## Setup